Director, Center for Customizable Domain-Specific Computing

 Director, VLSI Architecture, Synthesis, and Technology (VAST) Laboratory (former VLSI CAD Laboratory)

 JASON CONG received his B.S. degree in computer science from Peking University in 1985, his M.S. and Ph.
 D. degrees in computer science from the University of Illinois at Urbana-Champaign in 1987 and 1990, respectively.
-Currently, he is a Chancellor’s Professor at the Computer Science Department of University of California, Los Angeles, the Director of Center for Domain-Specific Computing (funded by NSF Expeditions in Computing Award), and co-director of the VLSI CAD Laboratory.
-He also served as the department chair from 2005 to 2008.
+Currently, he is a Chancellor’s Professor at the Computer Science Department of University of California, Los Angeles, the Director of Center for Domain-Specific Computing (funded by NSF Expeditions in Computing Award), and the director of VLSI Architecture, Synthesis, and Technology (VAST) Laboratory.
+He also served as the chair of the Computer Science Department from 2005 to 2008.

-Dr. Cong’s research interests include computer-aided design of VLSI circuits and systems, design and synthesis of system-on-a-chip, programmable systems, novel computer architectures, nano-systems, and highly scalable algorithms.
-He has published over 400 research papers and led over 50 research projects in these areas.
-Dr. Cong received many awards and recognitions, including 10 Best Paper Awards and the 2011 ACM/IEEE A. Richard Newton Technical Impact Award in Electric Design Automation.
-He was elected to an IEEE Fellow in 2000 and ACM Fellow in 2008.
-He is the recipient of the 2010 IEEE Circuits and System (CAS) Society Technical Achievement Award "For seminal contributions to electronic design automation, especially in FPGA synthesis, VLSI interconnect optimization, and physical design automation."
+Dr. Cong’s research interests include electronic design automation, energy-efficient computing, and highly scalable algorithms.
+He has published over 400 research papers in these areas, including 10 Best Paper Awards (IEEE T-CAD’95, IPSD’05, HPCA'08, SASP'09, FCCM'11, FPGA’13, ISSS+CODES’13, ACM TODAES 2005, 2012, and 2013).
+He was elected to an IEEE Fellow in 2000 for "for seminal contributions in computer-aided design of integrated circuits, especially in physical design automation, interconnect optimization, and synthesis of FPGAs", and ACM Fellow in 2008 "for contributions to electronic design automation".
+He is the recipient of the 2010 IEEE Circuits and System (CAS) Society Technical Achievement Award "for seminal contributions to electronic design automation, especially in FPGA synthesis, VLSI interconnect optimization, and physical design automation."
+He received the 2011 ACM/IEEE A. Richard Newton Technical Impact Award in Electric Design Automation “for pioneering work on technology mapping for FPGA that has made significant impact to the FPGA research community and industry”.

 Dr. Cong has graduated 31 PhD students.
-A number of them are now faculty members in major research universities, including Cornell, Georgia Tech., Peking University, Purdue, SUNY Binghamton, UCLA, UIUC, and UT Austin.
+Nine of them are now faculty members in major research universities worldwide, including Cornell, Georgia Tech., Peking University, Purdue, SUNY Binghamton, UCLA, UIUC, and UT Austin.
 Four of them were co-founders, together with Dr. Cong, of two startups originated from UCLA – Aplus Design Technologies (acquired by Magma in 2003, now part of Synopsys) and AutoESL Design Technologies (acquired by Xilinx in 2011).
-Others are in key R&D or management positions in various companies related to the information technologies, such as Arista, Bloomberg, Broadcom, Cadence, Google, IBM, Intel, Micron, Synopsys, and Xilinx.
+Others are in key R&D or management positions in various companies related to the information technologies, such as Amazon, Arista, Bloomberg, Broadcom, Cadence, Facebook, Google, IBM, Intel, Micron, Synopsys, and Xilinx.